The Main Characters

 The picture above was taken in Paris two months after the end of WWII in Europe.
 The four uniformed Americans sitting in the outdoor cafe were on leave from the United States Army’s 221st General Hospital.

-The smiling Lieutenant on the right is my mother, Evelyn.
+The smiling Lieutenant on the right is my mother, Evelyn Cole.
 She was 23 years old, the war in Europe was over, and she was in Paris.
-For a girl who grew up on the coast of Maine in the tiny fishing village of Winter Harbor, life was pretty good.
+For a girl who grew up on the rocky coast of Maine in the tiny fishing village of Winter Harbor, life was pretty good.

 At that time, the 221st was based a little over 100 miles east of Paris at Chalons-sur-Marne, France.
-They had been in Chalons since January of 1945 taking care of both American and German casualties, primarily from the Battle of the Bulge.
+They had been in Chalons since January of 1945 treating both American and German casualties, primarily from the Battle of the Bulge.

-Now that Germany had been defeated, the scuttlebutt was, soon they would be shipped out for the war in the Pacific.
+Now that Germany had been defeated, the scuttlebutt was, soon the 221st would be shipped out for the war in the Pacific.

-Evelyn had been in the Army long enough to know there was no sense in stressing over what plans the people in charge had in mind.
+Lt.
+Cole had been in the Army long enough to know there was no sense in stressing over what plans the people in charge had in mind.
 The Army was going to do what the Army was going to do.
-For now, she was in Paris… France… And she was going to make the most of it.
+She had already volunteered to go with her unit if it was called… So… For now, she was in Paris… France… And she was going to make the most of it.

-A pilot in the United States Air Force, Tom was also 23 years old and forty pounds lighter than when his captors took his picture for the above ID card.
+A pilot in the United States Air Force, Lt.
+Thomas A. Parks, Jr. was also 23 years old and forty pounds lighter than when his German captors took his picture for the above prisoner ID card.
 Just to be clear… The picture on the ID card was taken before he lost 40 pounds.

-He returned to the United States on the 4th of July, 1945 and was eagerly looking forward to two months leave, seeing his parents, and food.
+He returned to the United States on Wednesday, the 4th of July, 1945, and was eagerly looking forward to two months’ leave, seeing his parents, and… food.

-Tom and Evelyn’s lives would not intersect for another year and a half.
-When it finally happened, the intersection would last only seconds.
+The intersection of Tom and Evelyn’s lives in February of 1947 was still a year and a half away.
+When it finally happened, that intersection would last only seconds.
 My entire existence would hinge on decisions they both would make during a breathtakingly tiny window of time.
-There will be more on that in another post.
+There will be more on that in a later post.

 In 2009, my parents were living in The Villages, a retirement community in central Florida just south of Ocala.
 That year, they reluctantly decided to give up their home for an independent living facility.